CodeDiffs

 Expr

-), highlighting is done with OhMyREPL.jl's Julia syntax highlighting in Markdown code blocks
+), highlighting is done with OhMyREPL.jl's Julia syntax highlighting in Markdown code blocks - GPU typed Julia IR / LLVM IR / native assembly (see GPU Extensions)

-macro is the main entry point.
+Both support all code types.
 If possible, the code type will be detected automatically, otherwise add e.g. type=:llvm

 for LLVM IR comparison: